oskitone/poly555/assembly_guide/docs/3d-printing-parts-and-slicing.md

 **Notes:**

+- Models assume Fused Deposition Modeling with a standard .4mm nozzle.
+Using a bigger nozzle will likely result in a loss of detail and possibly missing internal walls.
-- Models have any supports they'll need baked right in, so you won't need to do anything extra in your slicer.
-They should also already be rotated to the correct position for printing.
+- They have any supports they'll need baked right in, so you won't need to do anything extra in your slicer, and should also already be rotated to the correct position for printing.
 - The enclosure pieces are big and may warp off the bed plate without good adhesion.
 I tend to use a lot of glue on the bed and stay away from plastics that shrink. _Watch the first couple layers of these while printing, especially around the text engravings -- if you see bad adhesion, stop the print to remedy the situation and start again._
 - If the prints aren't fitting together well, check to see that the corners aren't bulging.
 We should see clean, sharp edges on the mounting rail and the keys' mount.
 See if your slicer has settings for "coasting" or "linear advance."